Grislow/KnowledgeBase/resources/glossary.md

 **A**synchronous **J**avascript **A**nd **X**ML is a technique that makes use of various technologies such as HTML, CSS, JavaScript, DOM, XML, XSLT and XMLHttpRequest object to update a web application through XML or JSON documents without reloading the entire page.

 ## Amdahl's Law
-A formula that predicts the overall imporvement in execution speed one can achieve through parallelizing tasks.
+A formula that predicts the overall improvement in execution speed one can achieve through parallelizing tasks.

 Amdahl's Law shows that no matter how much you parallelize, execution speed will always be limited by tasks that can't be parallelized.